ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Attn-3.png)
 *Two vectors doing a matrix multiply ie. a multiply between corresponding elements and a sum (Image by Author)*

-When we do a dot product between two vectors, we multiply pairs of numbers and then add them up.
+When we do a dot product between two vectors, we multiply pairs of numbers and then sum them up.
-- If the two numbers (eg. 'a' and 'd' above) are both positive or both negative, then the product will be positive.
+- If the two paired numbers (eg. 'a' and 'd' above) are both positive or both negative, then the product will be positive.
 The product will increase the final summation.
 - If one number is positive and other negative, then the product will be negative.
 The product will reduce the final summation.
 - If the product is positive, the larger the two numbers, the more they contribute to the final summation.